 WWII AND THE RIVER FIRE STATION

 This tells how the Auxiliary Fire Service started sharing the site when war broke out in 1939, leading to the wharf becoming a full-time river fire station in WWII and beyond.
-(Due to be updated with new discoveries – please contact us in the meantime for further information from this period).

 THE BLITZ AT SOUTH WHARF

 This panel describes a series of heroic rescues and amazing escapes in which dozens of people were saved when the receiving station went up in flames on the first day of the Blitz.
 You can also see a mosaic on the farm’s riverside that illustrates these events, made by young people from the Farm’s youth clubs.